What is Florida First Detector?

 What is the cost?

 All of our First Friday Webinars are FREE!
 Yes, you heard that right.
 This is an amazing opportunity to learn and earn CEUs for free of charge.

 What CEUs are available?

 Continuing education units (CEUs) are also available for attendance for individuals that already have obtained their FDACS pesticide applicator license.
+Participants are also able to receive 1 CEU for FNGLA certified professionals and FL Water Star accredited professionals per webinar.
 To receive CEU credit, you must attend the full duration of the class and participate.
 Attendance will be verified.
 For CEU credit, each person needs to attend using their own electronic device.

 Each webinar has been approved for 1 CEU in the following FDACS Pesticide CEUs categories:

 - Ag row crop

 - Demonstration and research